Providing public education

 • forge stronger and more collaborative partnerships between home, school and community.

 Child and Parent Centres and schools continued to support parents, caregivers and others in the community to teach, model and reinforce positive behaviour and emotional wellbeing skills to young people through the Positive Parenting Program (Triple P).
-In 2022, 352 Triple P sessions were attended by 3,564 parents.
-The sessions were organised by our staff and offered through schools, Child and Parent Centres, and not‑for‑profit organisations.
+In 2023, 318 Triple P sessions were attended by 4,176 parents.
+Our staff organised the sessions which were offered through schools, Child and Parent Centres, and not‑for‑profit organisations.

-We value and acknowledge the contribution that volunteers make to our school communities and students.
-We thank each volunteer for their efforts throughout 2022–23 and beyond.
+Volunteers offer invaluable support to our school communities and students.
+We want to take the opportunity to thank each volunteer for their contribution throughout 2023–24.

-EdConnect volunteers make a positive impact on students’ lives by offering help and guidance, through mentoring and/or learning support.
+EdConnect volunteers make a positive impact on students’ lives by offering help and guidance, through mentoring or learning support (or both).
 The volunteers are trained and screened to work in metropolitan and regional schools and are matched with individual students.
-In 2022, 892 volunteers supported 10,354 students across 167 public schools and 3 non‑government schools.
+In 2023, 666 volunteers supported 12,192 students across 175 public schools.

-The Western Australian Council of State School Organisations (WACSSO) provides representation to the Department on behalf of more than 650 affiliated Parents and Citizens’ (P&C) Associations.
-WACSSO also offers advice, support and training to affiliates and individual members.
+The Western Australian Council of State School Organisations (WACSSO) provided representation to the Department on behalf of more than 650 affiliated Parents and Citizens’ (P&C) Associations.
+WACSSO also offered advice, support and training to affiliates and individual members, as well as the opportunity to attend the annual conference, at which over 400 delegates gathered to learn and network.

-Members, parents and carers volunteered through P&Cs, which represent parents of public school students, to assist with activities such as fundraising, community events, running canteens and uniform shops, and purchasing resources for schools.
-Based on extrapolation of P&C survey results from 2022, P&Cs contributed:
+Members, parents and carers volunteered through P&Cs, which represented parents of public school students, to assist with activities such as fundraising, community events, running canteens and uniform shops, and purchasing resources for schools.
+Based on extrapolation of submitted P&C financial data from 2023, P&Cs collectively contributed:

 We delivered the Response to Suicide and Self‑Harm in Schools Program through a memorandum of understanding with the Mental Health Commission.
 This agreement provides prevention, intervention and postvention activities to reduce suicide and self‑harm in students.
 These activities include the Teen Mental Health First Aid program and Gatekeeper Suicide Prevention training.